mccastrillon12/velaioProject/README.md

 - **Add/Edit Tasks**: Create and manage tasks with deadlines.
 - **Assign People**: Assign people to each task, including their skills.
 - **Responsive Design**: A mobile-first approach to ensure a seamless experience across devices.
-- **Reusable Components**: Leverage reusable components such as `BaseTaskFormComponent` to reduce code repetition.
+- **Reusable Components**: Leverage reusable components such as `TaskFormComponent and PersonFormComponent ` to reduce code repetition.
 - **Validation**: Ensure that form inputs are validated with clear error messages.

 ## Getting Started